MianSaadTahir/Price-My-Ride/README.md

 ## Documentation

-For a detailed overview of the project, refer to the [Documentation](./proposal) in the repository.
+For a detailed overview of the project, refer to the [Documentation](./proposal) and [Research Paper](./researchPaper) in the repository.

 ## Technologies Used